Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Solution of the Hamiltonian

 Within the $2\pi n$ periodicity, the shift of any $\theta^b_\v$ can be regarded as the gauge transformation of $b$ field.
 Similarly, $A_\l$ is a $U(1)$ variable by definition, as it is equivalent to $A_\l+2\pi$ in the Hamiltonian.
 However, in labeling of the state \eqref{solution_twopart}, a $2\pi $ shift of $A_\l$ amounts to a change of $m^b_\l\rightarrow m^b_\l+1 \mod n$ where the $\mod n$ part will be absorbed into the neighboring $s^b_\p$.
 Moreover, $2\pi n$ shift of $A_\l$ will only change the neighboring $s^b_\p$ by $\pm 1$, accompanied by a phase that depends on $A$ itself -- this fact is key to having non-trivial Hall conductivity, as we will see in Sect.~\ref{sect_Hall}.
 In summary, while the wavefunction in primitive basis, as well as any physical result, must not depend on any $2\pi$ shift of $\theta^b_\v$ or $A_\l$ because the original Hamiltonian does not, the labeling of the basis states does.
 (In fact, the aforementioned discontinuity in \cite{DeMarco:2021erp} may be thought of as reminiscent of such relabeling of the states in the low energy effective description.)

 Now we continue solving the remaining parts of the Hamiltonians.
 The remaining steps are analogous to the steps involved in solving the familiar commuting projector Hamiltonians.
-After obtaining the intermediate solutions \eqref{solution_twopart} for the ground states of $H^{(1)}+H^{(2)}$, we immediately find that those states are already eigenstates for $H^{(3)}$, up to local errors that are controllable as long as $V_b\ll\Delta^{(1,2)}$.
-The eigenvalues are
+After obtaining the intermediate solutions \eqref{solution_twopart} for the ground states of $H^{(1)}+H^{(2)}$, we immediately find that, up to local errors that are controllable as long as $V_b\ll\Delta^{(1,2)}$, those states are already eigenstates for $H^{(3)} = \sum_\p H^{(3)}_{\p}$ with